inexorgame-obsolete/wiki-mirror/automatic-benchmarking-and-debugging.md

 ## Do something every 5 seconds (dirty)
 Some things are just way too heavy to print every sub-calculation to the screen.
 You should limit the output.
 One method to do this is to calculate the modulo of SDL_GetTicks().
-Its very dirty though because some calls could be skipped!
+It's very dirty though because some calls could be skipped!
 `
 if(SDL_GetTicks() % 5000 <= 20) {
-    // How long was it ago that another five seconds passed? conoutf(CON_DEBUG, "See u in 5 seconds again!");
+    // How long was it ago that another five seconds passed? conoutf(CON_DEBUG, "See you in 5 seconds again!");
 }
 `